AMReX-Combustion/PeleLMeX/README.md

 Finally, make with: `make -j`, or if on macOS: `make -j COMP=llvm`.

 To clean the installation, use either `make clean` or `make realclean`.

+## Contributing

+New contributions to *PeleLM* are welcome !
+Contributing Guidelines are provided in [CONTRIBUTING.md](CONTRIBUTING.md).

+## Acknowledgment

+This research was supported by the Exascale Computing Project (ECP), Project
+Number: 17-SC-20-SC, a collaborative effort of two DOE organizations -- the Office of Science and the National Nuclear Security Administration -- responsible for the planning and preparation of a capable exascale ecosystem -- including software, applications, hardware, advanced system engineering, and early testbed platforms -- to support the nation's exascale computing imperative.